thaikolja/ai-image-renamer/README.md

 ## Usage

-The `image-renamer` command is your entry point to the tool.
+The `rename-images` command is your entry point to the tool.
 However, since it's using [Groq and Meta's Llama 4 Maverick](https://console.groq.com/docs/vision) model[^1], some limitations apply:

 ### Limits